From £90,8057

 The American state of Kansas has a reasonable amount in common with the English county of Norfolk.
 Both are predominantly agricultural provinces renowned for their flat horizons, and just as Dorothy famously departed one, so the Lotus Eletre would seem to belong an awfully long way from the other.

-This is Lotus’s mould-shattering new ‘hyper-SUV’.
-The car maker used it as the fanfare and exclamation mark for the announcement of its bold new Sino-British, Geely-owned corporate era back in 2022.
-It manifested the company’s will to grow into new markets, to target new customers and to reinvent itself as a sustainable, global luxury brand.
+This is Lotus’s mould-shattering electric ‘hyper-SUV’.
+The company used it as the fanfare and exclamation mark for the announcement of its bold new Sino-British, Geely-owned corporate era back in 2022.
+It manifested Lotus's will to grow into new markets, to target new customers and to reinvent itself as a sustainable, global luxury brand.

-As such, in being utterly at odds with the sports cars that Lotus has spent the past seven decades making, the Eletre served its strategic purpose instantly.
-Now to find out if it might serve its owner, and driver, quite as well.
+As such, in being utterly at odds with the sports cars that Lotus has spent the past seven decades making, the Eletre served its strategic purpose instantly - even if sales of this electric SUV and its Emeya saloon sibling have fallen short of expectations, to the extent the company has gone back on its all-EV pledge and announced plans for a new line of range-extender hybrids.

 Advertisement